Mahavira: Birth

 According to Jains, Mahavira was born in 599 BCE.
 His birth date falls on the thirteenth day of the rising moon in the month of Chaitra in the Vira Nirvana Samvat calendar era.
 It falls in March or April of the Gregorian calendar, and is celebrated by Jains as Mahavir Janma Kalyanak.

 Kshatriyakund (the place of Mahavira's birth) is traditionally believed to be near Vaishali, an ancient town on the Indo-Gangetic Plain.
 Its location in present-day Bihar is unclear, partly because of migrations from ancient Bihar for economic and political reasons.
-According to the "Universal History" in Jain texts, Mahavira underwent many rebirths (total 27 births) before his 6th-century birth.
+According to the "Universal History" in Jain texts, Mahavira underwent many rebirths (total 27 births) before his birth in the 6th-century BCE.
 They included a denizen of hell, a lion, and a god (deva) in a heavenly realm just before his last birth as the 24th tirthankara.
-Svetambara texts state that his embryo first formed in a Brahman woman before it was transferred by Hari-Naigamesin (the divine commander of Indra's army) to the womb of Trishala, Siddhartha's wife.
+Svetambara texts state that his embryo first formed in a Bamana woman before it was transferred by Hari-Naigamesin (the divine commander of Indra's army) to the womb of Trishala, Siddhartha's wife.
 The embryo-transfer legend is not believed by adherents of the Digambara tradition.

 Jain texts state that after Mahavira was born, the god Indra came from the heavens along with 56 digkumaries, anointed him, and performed his abhisheka (consecration) on Mount Meru.
 These events, illustrated in a number of Jain temples, play a part in modern Jain temple rituals.
 Although the Kalpa Sūtra accounts of Mahavira's birth legends are recited by Svetambara Jains during the annual Paryushana festival, the same festival is observed by the Digambaras without the recitation.

 Early life

 Mahavira grew up as a prince.
-According to the second chapter of the Śvētāmbara Acharanga Sutra, his parents were lay devotees of Parshvanatha.
+According to the second chapter of the Śvētāmbara text Ācārāṅga Sūtra, his parents were lay devotees of Parshvanatha.
+The Handbook of Indian History notes that the Kalpasutra narrates Pārśva’s liberation 250 years before Mahavira, and mentions that Buddhist literature contains reference to disciples of Parsva in the lifetime of the Buddha.

 Jain traditions differ about whether Mahavira married.
 The Digambara tradition believes that his parents wanted him to marry Yashoda, but he refused to marry.
 The Śvētāmbara tradition believes that he was married to Yashoda at a young age and had one daughter, Priyadarshana, also called Anojja.

-Jain texts portray Mahavira as tall; his height was given as four cubits (6 feet) in the Aupapatika Sutra.
+Jain texts portray Mahavira as tall; his height was given as 7 hastas or four cubits (6 feet) in the Aupapatika Sutra.
 According to Jain texts, he was the shortest of the twenty-four tirthankaras; earlier arihants were believed to have been taller, with Neminatha or Aristanemi —the 22nd tirthankara, who lived for 1,000 years—said to have been sixty-five cubits (98 feet) in height.